-As the armies settled into siege lines at Petersburg, Robert E. Lee sent Early and his corps marching north, hoping Ulysses S. Grant would dispatch troops to deal with the threat, thereby easing the pressure against his Petersburg lines.
-In the ensuing Shenandoah Valley Campaign, Early mounted the Confederacy’s last invasion of the North, driving Union forces westward and ultimately threatening Washington, D.C. before being turned back at the Battle of Fort Stevens.
+As the armies settled into siege lines at Petersburg, Robert E. Lee sent Early and his corps marching north, hoping Ulysses S. Grant would dispatch troops to deal with the threat, easing pressure against his Petersburg lines.
+In the ensuing Shenandoah Valley Campaign, Early mounted the Confederacy’s last invasion of the North, driving Union forces westward and ultimately threatening Washington, D.C., before being turned back at the Battle of Fort Stevens.
 In the war’s final months, however, Early – known to his troops as “Old Jube” – suffered a string of defeats, including the Battle of Winchester, the Battle of Fisher’s Hill, and the Battle of Cedar Creek.
-He was eventually relieved of command by Lee, in the wake of a disastrous defeat at Waynesboro in March 1865.
+He was eventually relieved of command by Lee in the wake of a disastrous defeat at Waynesboro in March 1865.

 After the South surrendered, he went on the lam, escaping to Mexico, Cuba, and Canada before being pardoned by President Andrew Johnson in 1868.
 He spent the last years of his life in Lynchburg, Virginia, again practicing law and promoting the Lost Cause movement.
 He died in Lynchburg, Virginia, on March 2, 1894, and was buried there at the Spring Hill Cemetery.

 © Kathy Alexander/Legends of America, updated January 2023.

 Confederate Leaders, Forces and Soldiers in the Civil War